Riley-Py/UWaterloo-Work/EARTH 121/Week 7/Natural Resources.md

 *Smelting* - Extract metal from its ore by melting *Slag* - By-product left over after metal has been separated through the processes of smelting from its ore *Aggregate* - Non-renewable, non-metallic mineral resource consisting of any combination of sand, gravel, crushed rock

+## Resources Valuable to Humans
+- Every type of mineral/rock can be used for something
+- Factors that influence focus on particular res